White House struggles to appease liberal allies on immigration

 Still, it’s clear some Republican governors are delighting in the dynamic.

 “He could not last a week in Texas.
 They have so few migrants in New York compared to what we get every single day, Jesse.
-It’s just outrageous.
-Texas Gov. Greg Abbott (R) said of Adams during an interview this week with Fox News’s Jesse Waters.
+It’s just outrageous,” Texas Gov. Greg Abbott (R) said of Adams during an interview this week with Fox News’s Jesse Watters.

 In the wake of shelter crowding, some governors have made specific asks, including the additional funding that Mayorkas referenced.